 He was named 2013 Open Male Athlete of the Year in Alberta, Canada. (cccski.com, 09 Apr 2014)

-He developed a deep sense of community after neighbouring farmers, friends and strangers from his hometown of Hartsville, PE, Canada, helped his family while he was recovering from the amputation of his arm following his accident.
+He says he is particularly grateful to the neighbouring farmers, friends and strangers in his hometown of Hartsville, PE, Canada, who helped his family while he was recovering from the amputation of his arm.
 "After my accident, I quickly witnessed how a community comes together through a traumatic time.
 Since then I have always been driven to give back to that community.
 More recently I understood that the pride I give the community for my success is one of the greatest things I can pass along.
 To return home and share my experiences and the Paralympic medals is something special.
 It is one of the reasons I enjoy what I do." (paralympic.org, 06 Dec 2018; theguardian.pe.ca, 06 Jul 2018)

 In 2014 he worked with charitable organisation SchoolBOX in Nicaragua, where he helped build a school for a community that had been affected by a landslide.
-He has also been ambassador of social organisations such as KidSport and War Amps in Canada. (theguardian.pe.ca, 03 May 2014, 06 Jul 2018)
+He has also been an ambassador for non-profit organisations KidSport and The War Amps in Canada. (theguardian.pe.ca, 03 May 2014, 06 Jul 2018)

 |Men's 12.5 km Individual Standing||Final Round||16|